 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where samuelsonite typically forms.
+Look in granite pegmatites country, the host setting where samuelsonite typically forms.
 If you start seeing eosphorite, triphylite, apatite in float, you are in the right ground.
 Field specimens usually show a tabular to prismatic crystals, often as rounded grains or aggregates habit, so train your eye for that shape before scanning the outcrop.